tymancjo/SPP_simple_project_planner/README.md

   + you can open saved file
   + you can save the file you have (it's saved as a CSV file with just list of tasks)
   + The text console allows to paste data (i.e. from excel) and analyze it or to bring all your work to it and than allows you to copy from it (if you need it for some reason)
+  + You can save the project to encypted repo on server and get link to share it
 + on the top is a toolbar
   + you can zoom out the entire Gantt to get a better look
   + you can change the timescale (shrink/extend all in X directon)